sierratjv/Batstone_Lab_UNIX_Tutorial/loops.md

 > fi
 not found
 ```
 You can also write the if statement in a script.
 Type ``vi example1.sh`` to create and edit a file.
-Type the following in the script (The first line has to be ``#!/bin/bash`` which tells the computer to run the script using bash because the default shell is sh):
+Type the following in the script (The first line has to be ``#!/bin/bash`` which tells the computer to run the script using bash.
+If this line is not present, the script will be run using sh, which may cause issues.):
 ```
 #!/bin/bash
 if [ -f file ]; then